-The City of Merced is served by the Highway 59 Landfill and the Highway 59 Compost Facility, located at 6040 North Highway 59.
+The City of Merced is served by the State Route 59 Landfill and the State Route 59 Compost Facility, located at 6040 North Highway 59.
 The County of Merced is the contracting agency for landfill operations and maintenance, as the facilities are owned by the Merced County Association of Governments.
 The City of Merced provides services for all refuse pick-up within the City limits and franchise hauling companies collect in the unincorporated areas.
-In addition to these two landfill sites, there is one private disposal facility, the Flintkote County Disposal Site, at SR 59 and the Merced River.
+In addition to these two landfill sites, there is one private disposal facility, the Flintkote County Disposal Site, at State Route 59 and the Merced River.
 This site is restricted to concrete and earth material.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact P. Utilities and Service Systems.
-Would the Project: ) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board?
-1 2) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? ~ B) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? ~

-4) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? ✓ 5) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? ✓ 6) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? ✓ 7) Comply with federal, state, and local statutes and regulations related to solid waste? ✓
+P. Htilities and Couving Systems Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact r.
+Utilities and Service Systems.
+Would the Project: 1) Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? √ 2) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? √ 3) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? ✓ 4) 1 5) Comply with federal, state, and local statutes and regulations related to solid waste? ✓